 In Jesus’ time, Jewish men and women who contracted Hansen’s disease (more popularly known as leprosy) were completely cut off from society, to the point where they had to live outside of towns and villages, make noise anytime they came close to those not afflicted by the disease, and were unable to attend the synagogue or offer sacrifices at the Temple.
 This was in part due to the fact that leprosy is highly contagious (and at the time, had no cure), and partly to do with the belief that all disease was a form of punishment from God.

 While much has changed in 2,000 years in terms of our understanding of the causes and treatment of Hansen’s disease, the fact remains that it is a debilitating and isolating condition that takes years to recover from.
 That is why we have Missionhurst priests working at the Dr. José Rodriguez Memorial Hospital (formerly and still referred to as The Tala Leprosarium) in Caloocan City in Luzon.
-Our missionaries don’t provide medical care per se, but instead accompany those who are sick so that they do not lose hope as they recover.
+Our missionaries don’t provide medical care in the Philippines, per se, but instead accompany those who are sick so that they do not lose hope as they recover.

 In order to continue bringing Christ’s love and healing to those afflicted with leprosy in the Philippines, we need your help!
 Please prayerfully consider doing one of the following: